-The Superintendent shall appoint a Nondiscrimination Coordinator to manage the District's efforts to provide equal opportunity employment and educational opportunities and prohibit the harassment of employees, students, and others.
+The Superintendent shall appoint at least 2 a Nondiscrimination Coordinator to manage the District's efforts to provide equal opportunity employment and educational opportunities and prohibit the harassment of employees, students, and others.

 The Superintendent shall appoint at least one Complaint Manager to administer the complaint process in this policy.
 If possible, the Superintendent will appoint 2 Complaint Managers, one of each gender.
-The District's Nondiscrimination Coordinator may be appointed as one of the Complaint Managers.
-The Superintendent shall insert into this policy and keep current the names, addresses, and telephone numbers of the Nondiscrimination Coordinator and the Complaint Managers.
+The District's Nondiscrimination Coordinator, if any, may be appointed as one of the Complaint Managers.
+The Superintendent shall insert into this policy and keep current the names, addresses, and telephone numbers of eurrent the Nondiscrimination Coordinator and the Complaint Managers.